3-Fermion topological quantum computation: Discussion

 Another interesting direction is to investigate MBQC schemes based on Walker--Wang resource states that are both perturbatively and thermally stable.
 The \textbf{3F} Walker--Wang model can be shown to belong to a nontrivial SPT phase under $\zz_2^2$ 1-form symmetries using the same arguments as Refs.~\cite{roberts2017symmetry,roberts2020symmetry}.
 More generally, the bulk of any Walker--Wang state corresponding to a modular anyon theory input should be a nontrivial SPT order under some 1-form symmetry (or an appropriate generalization thereof).
 The nontrivial nature of these 1-form SPT phases is manifest through their anomalous symmetry action on the boundary.
 This anomalous boundary action of the 1-form symmetry corresponds to the string operators of a modular anyon theory.
 A gapped phase supporting that anyon theory can be used to realize a gapped boundary condition that fulfils the required anomaly matching condition.
 The topologically ordered boundaries of these states should remain thermally stable under the 1-form symmetries.
 Demonstrating the stability (or otherwise) of these schemes away from fixed point models is an open problem: the computation scheme is based on symmetry principles alone, and (potentially fattened) string operators and defects that exist throughout the topological phase should suffice to perform topological quantum computation.

-Finally, to complement the MBQC scheme, we suggested an alternative approach to TQC using symmetry defects of the \textbf{3F} anyon theory and code deformations of the 2D topological subsystem code due to Bomb\'{i}n.
+Finally, to complement the MBQC scheme, we suggested an alternative approach to TQC based on symmetry defects of the \textbf{3F} anyon theory realized in the 2D topological subsystem code due to Bomb\'{i}n supplemented with code deformations to implement braiding, following Ref.~\cite{Bombin_2011}.
 The 2-body nature of the gauge generators for the 2D subsystem code may be attractive for architectures with strong locality constraints or long two qubit gate times.
 Investigation into the error-correcting performance of the 2D topological subsystem code remains an important open problem in this direction.

 \acknowledgements We acknowledge inspiring discussions with Guanyu Zhu at the early stages of this project.
 We also acknowledge useful discussions with Jacob Bridgeman.
 DW acknowledges support from the Simons foundation.